 Another type of polyunsaturated fat is omega-6.
 It helps lower LDL cholesterol, but in large amounts it's thought to also lower the good HDL cholesterol.
 Eat it in moderation.
 Omega-6 is found in safflower, sunflower and corn oils, non-hydrogenated margarine and nuts such as almonds, pecans, brazil nuts and sunflower seeds.
 It is also in many prepared meals.

 Saturated fat can raise bad (LDL) cholesterol.
 LDL cholesterol is a risk factor for heart disease and stroke.
-The research on saturated fat consumption and effects on health is not clear.
 Emerging evidence suggests that saturated fats might affect your health differently depending on the food source of the saturated fat.
+Canada’s Food Guide recommends a shift towards more plant-based foods to help reduce the amount of saturated fat you eat.

 Foods high in saturated fat include: